Artiume/jellyfin-docs/general/clients/codecs.md

 ## [Subtitle Compatibility](https://en.wikipedia.org/wiki/Comparison_of_video_container_formats#Subtitle/caption_formats_support "Wikipedia's subtitle codec tables")

 Subtiles can be a subtle issue for transcoding.
 Containers have a limited number of subtitles that are supported.
 If subtitles need to be transcoded, it will happen one of two ways.
 They can be converted into another supported format (text-based subtitles) or burned into the video (image/lossless based and ASS based) due to the subtitles transcoding not being supported.
 This is the most intenstive method of transcoding due to two transcodings happening at once; applying the subtitle layer on top of the video layer.

+Note: ASS Subtitles are only supported by mkv files.
+Mkv files can't natively be streamed therefore ASS subtitles will always inherently be burned into the video.
+This is not a limitation of JF.

 ## [Container Compatibility](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Containers)